Updated: Feb 9

 If a dog comes in matted, we may have to groom them a bit differently than usual.
 Some mats can be cut or spot shaved.
 In this case, we will do our best to blend in those spots so it doesn't look too odd.
 In the case of severe or full body matting, we may have to shave the dog down.
 We will always endeavor to tell you about these cases (either at drop off or by a phone call) so that it won't be a shock.

-We prefer not to try and brush out a severely matted dog.
+We will not try and brush out a severely matted dog.
 This is for several reasons, but first and foremost, we don't want to subject the dog to that kind of pain.
-It can be extremely uncomfortable and even painful for them, possibly making them fearful of the grooming process.
+It can be extremely uncomfortable and even painful for them, making them fearful of the grooming process.

 Cats can also get matted.
 If a cat has stopped grooming itself for whatever reason, they can get extremely matted, causing the same issues as with dogs.